-However, for new private businesses and entrepreneurs with commencement date as of 2013 onwards and for the first 3 years of their operation the tax rate of the first scale is reduced by 50 percent for income up to EUR10,000.
+However, for new private businesses and entrepreneurs with commencement date as of 1 January 2013 onwards and for the first 3 years of their operation the tax rate of the first scale is reduced by 50 percent provided that the annual gross business income is up to EUR 10,000.

-Income earned from private agricultural business is subject to tax of 13 percent.
+Income earned from private agricultural business is subject to the same tax credit as employment/ pension income. (i.e. respective tax credit is not available for business income).

-Capital gains arising from the transfer of listed securities and derivatives is taxed at the rate of 15% on condition that the following are cumulatively met:
+Capital gains arising from the transfer of listed securities and derivatives are taxed at the rate of 15% on condition that the following are cumulatively met:

 As of 1 January 2015 personal income tax returns must be filed electronically up to 30 April of the year following the end of the relevant tax year.
 The tax year for individuals is the calendar year.

 Under Greek tax law, employment income is taxable in the hands of the employee in the year in which the employee is entitled to claim such income, whereas income tax withholding should be effected by the employer.
 Employers are under an obligation to withhold Greek income tax on the remuneration paid to employees in Greece on a monthly basis (in Greece, salary is payable 14 times per year).